edgexfoundry/edgex-compose/compose-builder/README.md

 - **.env**
     This file contains the `version`, `repositories` and image `version` variables referenced in compose files.
 Docker compose implicitly uses the `.env` file, if it exists, so you will not see it referenced in the compose files.
 It is referenced in the Makefile so that it can also use these settings.

-- **common.env**
+- **common-non-security.env**
-    This file contains the common environment overrides used by all Edgex services.
+    This file contains the common non-security related environment overrides used by all Edgex services.

 - **common-security.env**
     This file contains the common security related environment overrides used by many Edgex services.

 - **common-sec-stage-gate.env**
     This file contains the common security-bootstrapper stage gate related environment overrides used by many Edgex services.

-- **asc-common.env**
-    This file contains the common environment overrides used by all Application Services

-- **asc-http-export.env**
-    This file contains the common environment overrides used by all App Service Configurable instances using the `http-export` profile

-- **asc-mqtt-export.env**
-    This file contains the common environment overrides used by all App Service Configurable instances using the `mqtt-export` profile

-- **mqtt-bus.env**
-    This file contains the common MQTT related environment overrides used by many Edgex services when using MQTT as the MessageBus.

-- **nats-bus.env**
-    This file contains the common NATS related environment overrides used by many Edgex services when using NATS as the MessageBus.

 ### TUI (terminal UI)